-Our next step is to build a community center on the farm.
+Our hope is to one day build a community center on the farm.
 This space, designed to be accessible to those with physical and cognitive disabilities, will help us to become a hub of learning, growth and community life.
 Through partnerships with local universities, nonprofits, and other institutions, the community center will offer classes, workshops, community events, and other opportunities where our Core Members and others with disabilities will enter into meaningful working, learning, and community relationships with new people.

 Vocational Training on 20 Acres